Don-Kountouris/T1A3/README.md

 "Clue: ..."
 - The second clue is given in the form of a phrase that describes or defines the word.

+Game Play

+"Enter a letter..."
+- The game instructs the player to begin playing and enter a letter.

+"You are correct!"
+- If the player answers correct, the game notifies the player and adds the correct letter into the mystery word.

+"Sorry, you have (number) lives left.
+Try again."
+- If the player answer incorrectly, the game notifies the player and the player loses a game life.

+"Only guess 1 letter at a time please."
+- If the player enters more the one letter at a time the game will notify the player that this is not allowed and neither add not deduct a game life.